Information for AuthorsScope

 1. An anonymised manuscript with any information (see above list) or citations that reveal the identity of the author(s) removed

 Information and citations that reveal the identity of the author(s) may be reinserted in the manuscript after review.

 Title: No longer than 10 words; also to include country where research was undertaken in title (if relevant).

-Key words: Please include a minimum of two words “key words” from the drop down box to aid literature searching, and a maximum of four.
+Key words: Please include a minimum of two words “key words” from the drop down box to aid literature searching, and a maximum of five.

 Word count: Manuscript length not to exceed 7000 words for Original Articles, Perspectives, Reviews and Debate, allowing (for example):

 • 3000 words for body of text